RiverGlide/CukeSalad/README.md

         @display = @result
       end
     end

+Now, you can run cucumber again:

+    % cucumber .

 There's no need to write `step_definitions`...
 Simply express the _roles_ and the _tasks_ in clear,